Battlezone (1998 video game): Plot

 The Soviet campaign follows the same basic storyline, but from the CCA's perspective.
 Starting on Venus, the Soviets are hounded off the planet by an NSDF unit called the "Black Dogs".
 They travel to Io to capture one of the Fury relics, but after the Black Dogs destroy their main base, are forced to regroup and reestablish a foothold.
 Once this is achieved, the production of Fury units begins, and the CCA uses them to wipe out the Black Dogs in the final mission, just before the Furies turn on them.
 The Soviet campaign is the shorter of the two, as the NSDF missions were intended as the main game.
 However, the CCA missions are meant to be more difficult, and the player must manage the full technology tree from the beginning, instead of being gradually introduced over the course of the campaign.

 An add-on, called The Red Odyssey, was later released with an American and a Chinese campaign.
 The American campaign follows an NSDF unit, also called the "Black Dogs", during scrap-gathering operations on Jupiter's moon Ganymede.
 The Americans, expecting boring garrison duty, are ambushed by Chinese tanks, which are capable of cloaking.
-After being mauled by the Chinese, the Americans reestablish themselves and discover that the Chinese are using a Stargate-like portal to travel between Earth and Ganymede, and to the planet Elysium, which is located in another solar system.
+After being mauled by the Chinese, the Americans reestablish themselves and discover that the Chinese are using a Stargate-like portal to travel between Earth and Ganymede, and to the planet Elysium, which is located in another planetary system.
 Control of the portals changes hands back and forth several times, but the campaign ends with the Americans in control, and the Chinese annihilated.
 The Chinese campaign starts earlier, with the first few missions focusing on stealing the Portal technology from the Soviets (who do not have their own campaign) and establishing their own.
 Later missions follow the American attempts to control Ganymede and Elysium.